‘Young And Restless’ Spoilers: Bella’s Paternity Secret Creates Chaos For Chloe?

 Young and Restless spoilers tease that Chloe (Elizabeth Hendrickson) will face her own drama when Bella’s (Cali May Kinder) paternity bombshell becomes public knowledge.
-Buckle up, Y&R fans because the spoilers suggest that it could happen very soon.
-Young and Restless fans have waited patiently, as they debated whether Bella’s daddy could be Billy (Jason Thompson), Kevin (Greg Rikaart) or possibly someone else.
+Buckle up, Y&R fans, because the spoilers suggest that it could happen very soon.
+Young and Restless fans have waited patiently, as they debated whether Bella’s daddy could be Billy (Jason Thompson), Kevin (Greg Rikaart), or possibly someone else.
 Who do you think is her father?
-And, how far will Chloe go to keep the secret buried?
+And how far will Chloe go to keep the secret buried?

 According to Celeb Dirty Laundry, Chloe’s worst nightmare is about to rock her world.
 She has worked hard to keep Bella’s paternity a secret, but it looks like it’s all about to blow up in her face because someone is about to expose Bella’s paternity.
 Young and Restless spoilers indicate the paternity result will raise a few eyebrows in Genoa City.